A Universal Genus-Two Curve from Siegel Modular Forms: Preliminaries

 \subsection{Recovering the equation of the curve from invariants}

-As above, let $\p \in \M_2$ and $\mathcal{C}$ a genus-two curve corresponding to $\p$ defined by a sextic polynomial $f$.
-Then, $\Aut (\p)$ is a finite group as described in \cite{SV}.
+Let $\p \in \M_2$ and $\mathcal{C}$ a genus-two curve corresponding to $\p$ def\/ined by the sextic polynomial $f$ in equation~\eqref{genus_two_curve}.
+Then, $\Aut (\p)$ is a f\/inite group as described in \cite{SV}.
 The quotient space $\mathcal{C}/\Aut (\p)$ is a genus zero curve and therefore isomorphic to a conic.
-Since conics are in one to one correspondence with three-by-three symmetric matrices (up to equivalence), then let $M=\left[ A_{i j} \right]$ be the symmetric matrix corresponding to this conic.
+Since conics are in one to one correspondence with three-by-three symmetric matrices (up to equivalence), let $M=\left[ A_{i j} \right]$ be the symmetric matrix corresponding to this conic.
+Let $\mathbf{X} = [X_1: X_2 : X_3] \in \P^2$ and